 It’s incredibly difficult to know when it’s time to put your horse to sleep.
-Here with some advice is vet Gil Riley.
+Your Horse asked equine vet Gil Riley for some advice about this emotional topic that is hard to talk about and make plans for, however it’s vital that you do.

 The best advice I can give is that your horse will most likely ‘tell’ you when it’s time.
 Some important indicators that may highlight when the end is drawing near are: